vglinka/storage-facade-map/README.md

   // Update storage
   storage.value = updatedValue; // Ok
   console.log((storage.value as Record<string, unknown>).data); // [10, 45]

   delete storage.value;
   console.log(storage.value); // undefined

   storage.value = 30;
   console.log(storage.value); // 30

   storage.clear();
   console.log(storage.value); // undefined

   // Delete storage
   storage.deleteStorage();
   // An error will be thrown when trying to access
-  // console.log(storage.value); // Error: 'This Storage was deleted!'
+  // console.log(storage.value); // Err: 'This Storage was deleted!'
 } catch (e) {
   console.error((e as Error).message);
   // If you are not using TypeScript replace this line with